About Human Papillomavirus

 Type 16 and 18, which are responsible for approximately 70% of cervical cancers, and Type 6 and 11, which are responsible for approximately 90% of genital warts.

-This vaccination, with the trade name of Gardasil, works best in someone who is young and has not had any sexual contacts.
+This vaccination is more effective in someone who is young and has not had any sexual contacts.
 It is currently approved for girls and boys age 9 through 26 years.

-The side effects include pain, swelling, itching, bruising, and redness at the injection site, headache, fever, nausea, dizziness, vomiting, and fainting.
+HPV vaccine side effects include: pain, swelling, itching, bruising, and redness at the injection site, headache, fever, nausea, dizziness, vomiting, and fainting.
 It should not be given to anyone severely allergic to yeast or pregnant women.

 It will not treat current infection with HPV.